abhishekarya1/DSA-2k23/swtp.md

 By convention,, empty subsequence is counted in this.
 ```

-- usually subarray/runlength problems
+Usually subarray/runlength problems can be solved with:
 - brute = 3 loops or 2 loops
 - better = 2 loops (some logic trimmed)
 - optimal#1 = `prefixSum[]` approach (only when subarray sum is increasing.
 Ex - no negatives etc.)
 - optimal#2 = simple dynamic SW with two-pointers / fixed-sized SW using Queue / some smart algorithm like Kadane

 ### Subarray Templates
 ```cpp